igi0171/Wooriverse/README.md

 # Wooriverse

-An app that allows users to view, like and comment on their favorite artists' posts.
+An app modelled after Weverse that allows users to view, like and comment on their favorite artists' posts.

 ## Screenshots of the app